HomeGuidesAPI ReferenceRelease notes

 • Access objects in the S3 bucket.

-This policy strikes a balance between necessary access and security, providing the least privilege required for operation..
+• This policy balances necessary access with security, providing the least privilege required for operation.

 cat <<EOF > /tmp/${SOURCE_NAME}-policy.json